 Subjective test(s)

-Expert viewing at the Geneva meeting will be performed for proposals in CE1.
+Expert viewing at the Brussels meeting will be performed for proposals in CE1.

 The following test sequences and conditions will be used in the subjective tests.
 The sequence length is 10 seconds.
 This means that the versions of some sequences encoded for the subjective test are longer than those used in the CTC [1].